 When you've completed the form:

-- Make sure the form is signed by you and the relevant deputy secretary or CEO.
+- Make sure the form is signed by you and the relevant secretary or CEO.

 - Scan and email your completed and signed form and attachments to